pgRouting/pgrouting/src/max_flow/doc/pgr_maxFlowPushRelabel.rst

 Name
 ----

 ``pgr_maxFlowPushRelabel`` — Calculates the maximum flow in a directed graph given a source and a destination.
-Implemented by Boost Graph Library.

 .. warning::  These are proposed functions.